CounterHit Compact Review

 The top function buttons are for share, PS, and options.
 Their location is inspired by the Xbox controller, and they are soft to touch.
 As for the back function buttons, they are for L3, R3, and touchpad.
 These buttons are tactile.

-Moving on, the Compact runs on the GP2040-CE firmware.
+As for the firmware, the Compact runs on the acclaimed GP2040-CE.
 This firmware is open source, updateable online, decently compatible, and practically lag-free.

 CounterHit Customs chose a flush mounted USB-C connection for the Compact, which comes out of its center back.
 There is even a retention clip for the cable to increase durability.